-Appointments of Justices
+Appointment of Justices

-Procedure for Appointing a Justice of The Supreme Court of the United Kingdom
+Procedure for appointing a Justice of the Supreme Court of the United Kingdom

-The procedure for the appointment of Justices of the Supreme Court of the United Kingdom ("UKSC") is set out in the Constitutional Reform Act 2005 ("the CRA 2005") and The Supreme Court (Judicial Appointments) Regulations 2013.
+The procedure for the appointment of Justices of The Supreme Court of the United Kingdom ("UKSC") is set out in the Constitutional Reform Act 2005 ("the CRA 2005") and The Supreme Court (Judicial Appointments) Regulations 2013.

 Eligibility for appointment

-Under section 25 of the CRA 2005, there are two possible routes to qualification for appointment as a Justice of the UKSC.
 First, a person is eligible for appointment if they have held high judicial office for a period of at least two years.
-"High judicial office" is defined in section 60(2) of the CRA 2005 as meaning a judge of the UKSC, the Court of Appeal of England and Wales, the High Court of England and Wales, the Court of Session, the Court of Appeal in Northern Ireland or the High Court in Northern Ireland.
+"High judicial office" is defined in section 60(2) of the CRA 2005 as being a judge of the UKSC (or its predecessor, the Appellate Committee in the House of Lords), the Court of Appeal in England and Wales, the High Court in England and Wales, the Court of Session, the Court of Appeal in Northern Ireland or the High Court in Northern Ireland.

 Given the complexity and importance of the cases decided by the UKSC, it is expected that applicants will have substantial judicial or equivalent experience.

-The selection process
+The selection and appointment process

 The process for selecting Justices of the UKSC is overseen by an independent selection commission.
 The selection commission is convened by the Lord Chancellor in accordance with sections 26 to 27B of the CRA 2005 and The Supreme Court (Judicial Appointments) Regulations 2013.

 The selection commission must have at least five members.
-Where a selection commission is convened for the appointment of a Justice other than the President of the UKSC, it must consist of:
+Where a selection commission is convened for the appointment of a Justice other than the President of the UKSC, it must consist of

 1. the President of the UKSC, who will be the chair of the selection commission;